ThomasJefferson.com is my new home

 April 6, 1802 - Age 58

-Repealed the unpopular distilled spirits excise tax (“whiskey tax”) and other internal Federal taxes
+Repealed the unpopular distilled spirits excise tax (“whiskey tax”) and eliminated all internal Federal taxes.
+Almost all tax revenues during my administration came from import duties and land sales taxes.

 1803 - Age 59